mrkmg/ty3status/README.md

 A module only has a few requirements.

-A ty3bar module must export a single function, which take 2 arguments.
+A ty3bar module must export a single function, which takes 2 arguments.

     module.exports = function (dataCallback, config) {}